Stop and start aggressively

 Driving it rarely

-Of course, sometimes letting your car sit dormant is unavoidable—if you go on vacation or happen to be in lockdown, for instance.
+Of course, sometimes letting your car sit dormant is unavoidable—if you go on vacation or have a classic that needs to be stored over the winter, for instance.
 But as a general rule, you should be taking your car for a spin at least once a week.
 “If your…car is left sitting in the driveway for a few months, the battery could die, the tires could deflate, parts could rust, and the fluids could dry up,” warns McKenna.
 To keep your rarely-driven car from entering this potentially dangerous “dormant mode,” “make sure you’re taking [it] for a spin once a week for at least 15–30 minutes to keep it in tune and burn off the engine condensation,” McKenna says.

 Use this ultimate car maintenance schedule to keep your ride in top condition.